starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

   - set device name with environment variable `DXVK_FILTER_DEVICE_NAME=yourdevicenamehere`

 #### Severe frame drops
-- Some Penguins are seeing VRAM exhaustion problems on nvidia cards.
-It appears to be driver related and does not seem to affect AMD cards.
+- Some Penguins are seeing VRAM exhaustion problems on nvidia cards
-- A workaround that some Penguins have had some success with:
+- Use an environment variable **OR** a config file to override the max device memory.
+Refer to [DXVK config](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf) for examples
+  - Add a new `DXVK_CONFIG` environment variable
+    - Card with 8GB vram: `export DXVK_CONFIG="dxgi.maxDeviceMemory = 6144;cachedDynamicResources = a;"`
+    - Card with 6GB vram: `export DXVK_CONFIG="dxgi.maxDeviceMemory = 4096;cachedDynamicResources = a;"`
-   - Create a new `dxvk.conf` file and add `d3d11.cachedDynamicResources = "a"` to it, then either export `DXVK_CONFIG_FILE=path/to/dxvk.conf` or, if using Lutris, add `DXVK_CONFIG_FILE` as a new environment variable in the game's settings and set it to the file path.
+  - Create a new `dxvk.conf` file then either `export DXVK_CONFIG_FILE=path/to/dxvk.conf` or, if using Lutris, add `DXVK_CONFIG_FILE` as a new environment variable in the game's settings and set it to the file path.
-   - If you still have issues or are running applications like OBS, you may also have to limit the vram the game sees to free up some vram for other applications.
-For example:
-      - Card with 8GB vram: `dxgi.maxDeviceMemory = 6144`
+    - Card with 8GB vram: `dxgi.maxDeviceMemory = 6144` and `d3d11.cachedDynamicResources = "a"`
-      - Card with 6GB vram: `dxgi.maxDeviceMemory = 4096`
+    - Card with 6GB vram: `dxgi.maxDeviceMemory = 4096` and `d3d11.cachedDynamicResources = "a"`

 #### Vulkan Beta: Game fails to launch
 - There is an [issue with LibCUDA](https://github.com/jp7677/dxvk-nvapi/issues/174#issuecomment-2227462795) that prevents vulkan and DLSS from working on linux.